-Table 13 summarises the options that we have considered in order to provide for growth.
+Table 13 summarises the options that we haveconsidered in order to provide for growth.

-Table 13: Principal Options to Enable Community Growth
+TABLE 13: Principal Options to Enable Community Growth

-PRINCIPAL OPTIONS IMPLICATIONS PREFERRED OPTION COST ESTIMATE TIMING Construct new pump stations and rising mains in: Richmond South Motueka West Lower Moutere Jefferies Growth Area (Brightwater) We will be able to provide new homes and businesses with wastewater services.
-This will come at a cost that will need to be recovered through a mix of development contribution charges and rates. √ Richmond South: \$19.2m Motueka West: \$6.0m Lower Moutere: \$14.2m Jefferies: \$9.0m 2021 - 2042 2021 - 2024 2037 - 2041 2045 - 2049 Upgrade existing pump stations and rising mains in: Māpua Brightwater Wakefield We will be able to provide new homes and businesses with wastewater services.
-This will come at a cost that will need to be recovered through a mix of development contribution charges and rates. ✓ Māpua : \$10.8m Brightwater & Wakefield: \$40.4m 2022 - 2048 2021 - 2037 Enable low pressure pump systems in infill developments Low pressure pump systems enable us to better manage existing capacity within our networks.
+PRINCIPAL OPTIONS IMPLICATIONS PREFERRED OPTION COST ESTIMATE TIMING Construct new pump stations and rising mains in: • Richmond South • Motueka West • Lower Moutere • Jefferies Growth Area (Brightwater) We will be able to provide new homes and businesses with wastewater services.
+This will come at a cost that will need to be recovered through a mix of development contribution charges and rates.
+Richmond South: \$19.2 million Motueka West: \$5.3 million Lower Moutere: \$14.2 million Jefferies: \$9.0 million 2021 - 2042 2021 - 2024 2037 - 2041 2045 - 2049 Upgrade existing pump stations and rising mains in: • Māpua • Brightwater • Wakefield We will be able to provide new homes and businesses with wastewater services.
+This will come at a cost that will need to be recovered through a mix of development contribution charges and rates.
+Image: A start of the start of Māpua: \$10.8 million Brightwater and Wakefield: \$40.4 million 2022 - 2048 2021 - 2037 Enable low pressure pump systems in infill developments Low pressure pump systems enable us to better manage existing capacity within our networks.
 They can pump outside of peak times, and storing wastewater for limited time periods.
-This means infill development can be enabled without triggering immediate upgrade of main pipes. ✓ \$350,000 total over 10 years to contribute to installation of low pressure pump systems in strategic infill areas.
+This means infill development can be enabled without triggering immediate upgrade of main pipes. \$350,000 total over 10 years to contribute to installation of low pressure pump systems in strategic infill areas.
 2021 - 2031